Esylus/Coding-Standards/2_DocStandards.md

 **build, serve, and live-update HTML docs for app.js** documentation serve --watch app.js

-**validate JSDoc syntax in util.js** documentation lint util.js

-**update the API section of README.md with docs from index.js** documentation readme index.js --section=API

-**build docs for all values exported by index.js** documentation build --document-exported index.js

 Commands:
   serve [input..]   generate, update, and display HTML documentation build [input..]   build documentation lint [input..]    check for common style and uniformity mistakes readme [input..]  inject documentation into your README.md

+## 3.0 Semantic Versioning + Commitizen

+* Should details about this go in here?

-### 3.0 Basic Application Documentation Requirements
+## 4.0 Basic Application Documentation Requirements

 * All projects should cover the below points in their documentation.